ranj001/StackDesign-csharp-learning/README.md

 # StackDesign (C#/.NET 8)

-A C# educational repository focused on learning and demonstrating object-oriented programming concepts, especially inheritance, using a dynamic stack implementation.
-Built with .NET 8 and C# 12, this project provides a simple stack class with core operations and is designed for hands-on exploration of class design and extension.
+This repository is an educational exercise created as a step in learning C#, with a special focus on understanding inheritance.
+It features a dynamic stack implementation and example usage, designed to help learners practice object-oriented programming concepts in C#.

 ### Features
 •	Dynamic stack with automatic resizing